GaryBairead/Enumerate-Dotorg-Users/README.md

 This script enumerates through the "ugly" permalink version of author archives to find usernames for ID's 1-100.

-For example, the first author on a site usually has an ID of 1.
+The first author on a site usually has an ID of 1.
 The author archive for that user will exist at https://domain.com/?author=1

-Once we have an author archive URL, we can then find the username.
+Once we have an author archive URL, we can then find the username from the Location header.

+For example, if the script is run on WPTavern.com, it'll find a user with an ID of 2 at https://wptavern.com/?author=2

+That URL then redirects to https://wptavern.com/author/jeffr0

+Based on that author archive URL, we now know that jeffr0 is one the usernames/login names.

 ## How to use the script ##